isomerpages/moe-compassvalesec/_about-us/Principal's Message 2025.md

 over the past two years, to design excellent learning experiences and growth opportunities for all our students.
-All learning in the school is organised into <a href="https://www.compassvalesec.moe.edu.sg/our-programmes/the-compassvale-experience/" rel="noopener noreferrer nofollow" target="_blank">Six Integrated Competencies and Development Clusters</a> to ensure a close knit of the disciplines; students also gain knowledge, competencies and skillsets for world-ready relevance through our <a href="https://www.compassvalesec.moe.edu.sg/our-programmes/distinctive-programmes/aeronautics-applied-learning-programme-alp/" rel="noopener noreferrer nofollow" target="_blank">Enhanced ALP ACES (Aeronautics, Coding, Engineering)</a>,
+All learning in the school is organised into <a href="https://www.compassvalesec.moe.edu.sg/our-programmes/the-compassvale-experience/" rel="noopener noreferrer nofollow" target="_blank">Six Integrated Competencies and Development Clusters</a> to ensure a close interweaving of the disciplines; students also gain knowledge, competencies and skillsets for world-ready relevance through our <a href="https://www.compassvalesec.moe.edu.sg/our-programmes/distinctive-programmes/aeronautics-applied-learning-programme-alp/" rel="noopener noreferrer nofollow" target="_blank">Enhanced ALP ACES (Aeronautics, Coding, Engineering)</a>,
 <a href="https://www.compassvalesec.moe.edu.sg/our-programmes/distinctive-programmes/learning-for-life-programme-llp/" rel="noopener noreferrer nofollow" target="_blank">sustainability-focused LLP – Green Compass Programme</a>, <a href="https://www.compassvalesec.moe.edu.sg/our-programmes/distinctive-programmes/digital-media-literacy/" rel="noopener noreferrer nofollow" target="_blank">Digital Media Literacies</a>,
 and <a href="https://for.edu.sg/perspectives" rel="noopener noreferrer nofollow" target="_blank">Perspectives Overseas Learning Experiences</a>.
 This total learning experience ensures all our students are agile and nimble,